kaspar030/laze-python/README.md

 # Getting started

-Laze is very early in its development, thus getting started currently is way more complicated (and verbose) than necesary.
+Laze is very early in its development, thus getting started is currently way more complicated (and verbose) than necessary.

 Anyhow, there's an example project in the examples folder.
-After installing laze, you can check out this repository, then build the example project with these commands:
+After installing laze (e.g., using pip) and checking out this repository, you can build the example project with these commands:

     $ cd example
     $ laze generate build.yml